khadas/khadas_docs/source/vim1/Krescue.md

 6. others
 With option 1, you can enter wizard mode;
 Select option a to reboot/poweroff;
-Other functions can view the related help through readme docs in option 1.
+Other functions can view the related help through readme docs in option b.

 ## Notes